COVID-19: Residence and Off-Campus Housing

 Laundry rooms will open with a maximum of four students at one time, with signage advising students to hand wash, physically distance, and will provide sanitizers.
-Study rooms will be open with furniture arranged two meters apart and a maximum of four students at one time.
+Study rooms will be open with furniture arranged two meters apart.

 - Will residents be allowed to have guests?

 Currently, Residents will not be allowed to have any guests or visitors.
 Should Public Health guidelines change this will be revisited.